 - Agree the School Development Plan for each Academy and monitor and review on a termly basis the progress made by the Headteachers and Local Governing Board in delivering those standards and performance targets. - Consider and agree any recommendations from the Chief Executive and the Local Governing Board on the level of support required by an Academy from the Trust to achieve those standards and performance targets. - Recommend to the Finance, Audit and Risk Committee the level of resources required within the Executive Team and/or external assistance required to ensure that targets within individual Academy School Development Plans are delivered in a timely and efficient manner. - Monitor and review all curriculum, teaching and learning policies that effectively deliver the unique ethos and values of the Brighter Futures Learning Partnership Academy Trust. - Monitor the effectiveness of these policies in delivering the required standards and performance targets within each Academy within the Trust., including feedback from Local Governing Bodies.
-To recommend appropriate action to the Trust Board where Local Governing Bodies have been identified as not implementing Trust policies. - Where a Local Governing Board has been identified as being ineffective in supporting the Chief Executive and Headteacher in raising standards to invite the Chair and Vice-chair of the Local Governing Board to a meeting of the Standards Committee to on a positive course of action to address the concerns. - Recommend to the Trust Board appropriate action to address this concern where the Local Governing Board is unable or unwilling to agree a course of action determined by the Trust Board to address standards and performance within an Academy. - Monitor and review the annual skills audit carried out by each Local Governing Board and consider any actions required to strengthen the skills of local governors including challenging the senior leadership on standards and performance targets, the review of implementation of Trust policies on curriculum, teaching and learning and membership of committees established to address HR issues within the Academy. - Monitor and review staffing and staff development programmes across the Trust as a whole and in individual Academies to ensure that staff have the skills to achieve the standards and performance targets that have been set.
-To recommend to Finance, Audit and Risk Committee any changes to the resources required to ensure that training and development meet needs across the Trust. - Monitor and review the management of sickness absence across the Trust and identify the impact on achieving Trust objectives.
+To recommend appropriate action to the Trust Board where Local Governing Bodies have been identified as not implementing Trust policies. - Where a Local Governing Board has been identified as being ineffective in supporting the Chief Executive and Headteacher in raising standards to invite the Chair and Vice-chair of the Local Governing Board to a meeting of the Standards Committee to reach agreement on a positive course of action to address the concerns. - Recommend to the Trust Board appropriate action to address this concern where the Local Governing Board is unable or unwilling to agree a course of action determined by the Trust Board to address standards and performance within an Academy. - Monitor and review the annual skills audit carried out by each Local Governing Board and consider any actions required to strengthen the skills of local governors including challenging the senior leadership on standards and performance targets, the review of implementation of Trust policies on curriculum, teaching and learning and membership of committees established to address HR issues within the Academy. - Monitor and review staffing and staff development programmes across the Trust as a whole and in individual Academies to ensure that staff have the skills to achieve the standards and performance targets that have been set.
+To recommend to Finance, Audit and Risk Committee any changes to the resources required to ensure that training and development meet needs across the Trust. - Monitor and review the management of sickness absence across the Trust and identify the impact on achieving Trust objectives. - Each LGB will be responsible for the oversight of key policies linked to the Scheme of Delegation.
+These will be reviewed regularly and the responsibilities for these policies may change depending on academy needs.